BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 Hide a Unit from Students
 ****************************

-You can prevent students from seeing a unit regardless of the unit state or the release schedules of the section and subsection.
+You can prevent students from seeing a unit regardless of the unit status or the release schedules of the section and subsection.

-Check **Hide from students** in the status panel:
+To do this, select the **Hide from students** checkbox in the status panel:

 .. image:: ../Images/unit-hide.png
  :alt: Unit status panel with Hide from Students checked